What is the Golem GitHub Digest?

 A command line tool for running gWasm compatible apps locally, via Golem Unlimited or via Clay Golem.

 Homebrew is simply a package managing tool for MacOS which we use to help us install Golem for our Mac users.

-For any of you curious bees who want to learn more about GitHub and watch things a bit more in real-time, we’ve put together feeds in our new-ish Discord community chat.
-Yesterday week we also added a platform bridge Discord<->Telegram, connecting communities on both platforms so they can interact without the need to install the other application.
+For any of you curious bees who want to learn more about it and watch things a bit more in real-time, we’ve put together feeds in our new-ish Discord community chat.
+Last week we also added a platform bridge Discord<->Telegram, connecting together communities on both platforms so they can interact without the need to install the other application.
 Feel free to try it out!
 Or you can always join to have a chat with the Golem team, suggestions, theoretical applications, issues, etc. Anything Golem related that you can think of, we want to hear it.

 For next Golem GitHub Digest we will dive more deeply into specific repositories in contrast to this week’s more introductory style.
 If you have any questions, suggestions, or want anything in this update elaborated on then leave a comment.